front engine, rear-wheel-drive, 5-passengers, 2-door coupe

 The Challenger just looks great, I like the lines and how it sits there and “looks” at you.
 However, I was very disappointed once I opened the driver door.
 Avis didn’t spend a dime on extras.
 It had the small touchscreen display for the infotainment onboard.
 Just regular seats instead of leather.
 No backup camera or sensors.
 The only real thing the opted in for was the 5.7L HEMI engine which every regular R/T-model has.

 This is not the fault of Dodge, it’s solely the one of Avis.
-Seems like Avis prefers other brands more like Ford.
+Seems like Avis prefers other brands more, for example Ford.
 The only feature that car had was the keyless entry and go.
 This means you can leave the key in your pocket or handbag at all times and you will unlock the door by just reaching under the handle and lock it with the little button on top of the handle.

 Same goes for starting the engine.
 No need anymore to search for the ignition.
 Just take a seat and hit the start/stop engine button.